gregtwallace/certwarden.com/docs/3_user_interface/8_logs.md

 ---
 sidebar_position: 8
-description: 'Logs displays the current log file in the app and provides an option to download all logs.'
+description: 'Logs displays the last 500 log entries and provides an option to download all logs.'
 ---

 # Logs

-The Logs page shows the content of the current log file.
-Log files are rotated so if you need to view older logs, use the `Download All Logs` button.
+The Logs page shows the last 500 log entries.
+If you need to view older log entries, use the `Download All Logs` button.

 Log entries are in the format: